RaymondDoerr/emp/README.md

 This is the intended original design.
 Requires more magnets and hardware, but allows you to open every single panel on your Voron (including the back and top!) like a hinged door or just yank them all off with no hardware.

 ### "Voron Spec"
 Exactly the same configuration as standard Voron panels, except with all the benefits of the magnet panels and hinges.
-This mod was designed with "All Doors" in mind, but for users who don't need this functionality, using the "Voron Spec" configuration will save you a ton of hardware and simplify installation.
+This mod was designed with "All Doors" in mind, but for users who don't want this functionality, using the "Voron Spec" configuration will save you a ton of hardware and simplify installation while still allowing you to yank off all the panels in under 30 seconds.

 # BOMs and Tool Lists: